 - Cause of fire: The factor or factors that give rise to a fire.
-The causal factor may be, but is not limited to, the result of an intentional or unintentional action, mechanical failure, or act of nature. - Fire: Any instance of open flame or other burning in a place not intended to contain the burning or in an uncontrolled manner. - Fire drill: A supervised practice of a mandatory evacuation of a building for a fire. - Fire-related injury: Any instance in which a person is injured as a result of a fire (including an injury sustained from a natural or accidental cause), while involved in fire control, attempting rescue, or escaping from the dangers of the fire.
+The causal factor may be, but is not limited to, the result of an intentional or unintentional action, mechanical failure, or act of nature. - E-Cigarette Use or Vaping: The use of electronic smoking devices and/or electronic nicotine delivery systems. - Fire: Any instance of open flame or other burning in a place not intended to contain the burning or in an uncontrolled manner. - Fire drill: A supervised practice of a mandatory evacuation of a building for a fire. - Fire-related injury: Any instance in which a person is injured as a result of a fire (including an injury sustained from a natural or accidental cause), while involved in fire control, attempting rescue, or escaping from the dangers of the fire.
 The term "person" may include students, employees, visitors, firefighters, or any other individuals. - Fire-related death: Any instance in which a person - Is killed as a result of a fire, including death resulting from a natural or accidental cause while involved in fire control, attempting rescue, or escaping from the dangers of a fire; or - Dies within one year of injuries sustained as a result of the fire. - Fire safety system: Any mechanism or system related to the detection of a fire, the warning resulting from a fire, or the control of a fire.
-This may include sprinkler systems or other fire extinguishing systems, fire detection devices, stand-alone smoke alarms, devices that alert one to the presence of a fire, such as horns, bells, or strobe lights; smoke-control and reduction mechanisms; and fire doors and walls that reduce the spread of a fire. - Value of property damage: The estimated value of the loss of the structure and contents, in terms of the cost of replacement in like kind and quantity.
+This may include sprinkler systems or other fire extinguishing systems, fire detection devices, stand-alone smoke alarms, devices that alert one to the presence of a fire, such as horns, bells, or strobe lights; smoke-control and reduction mechanisms; and fire doors and walls that reduce the spread of a fire. - Smoking: The use of smoke-producing tobacco products, including but not limited to cigarettes, cigars, cigarillos, mini-cigars, e-cigarettes, tobacco alternative vapor or vaping products and hookahs.
+All forms of smoking are prohibited. - Tobacco Use: The use of any tobacco product including, but not limited to cigarettes, cigars, cigarillos, minicigars, hookah, chewing tobacco, snuff, and other smokeless tobacco products.
+All forms of tobacco are prohibited. - Value of property damage: The estimated value of the loss of the structure and contents, in terms of the cost of replacement in like kind and quantity.
 This estimate should include contents damaged by fire, and related damages caused by smoke, water, and overhaul; however, it does not include indirect loss, such as business interruption.